 It might be slow and painful, but it is worthwhile graft – and will become even more important as new stakeholders and storytellers emerge from different parts of the organisation.
 This is one of the best ways to integrate the culture of thought leadership into the fabric of a business.

 If you fail to agree on strategic goals, the campaign will be pulled in multiple directions.
 Instead, try to align the views of the different groups.
-That does not mean having to please them all — it is about moulding consensus.
+That does not mean having to please them all — stakeholder alignment is about moulding consensus.

 It is also possible to agree on the overall goals while accepting that individual needs — of the head of comms and head of BD, for instance — will be very different.
 This is especially true of global campaigns.
 In the course of a pandemic, for example, when regions and countries are recovering at very different speeds, one size has never been so ill-fitting.

 By moulding consensus, you are giving your campaign the best chance to create its own impetus.
 My colleague Joe Dalton put it best in one of Longitude’s most-read opinion pieces: